MaterializeInc/materialize/doc/user/content/self-managed/installation/install-on-local-kind.md

 robots: "noindex, nofollow"
 ---

-The following tutorial deploys Materialize onto a local [`kind`](https://kind.sigs.k8s.io/) cluster.
-The tutorial deploys the following components onto your local `kind` cluster:
+The following tutorial deploys self-managed Materialize onto a local [`kind`](https://kind.sigs.k8s.io/) cluster.
+Self-managed Materialize requires:

+- A Kubernetes (v1.19+) environment.

+- PostgreSQL or CockroachDB as a metadata database.

+- Blob storage.

+The tutorial uses a local `kind` cluster and deploys the following components:

 - Materialize Operator using Helm into your local `kind` cluster.
 - MinIO object storage as the blob storage for your Materialize.